proteinphysiologylab/FrustraEvo/README.md

 R library : argparse, ggplot2, ggseqlogo, cowplot, seqinr and data.table

-# Minimum code to calculate frustration in a protein (You need to creat a .py file and put the code below)
+# Minimum code to calculate frustration in a protein (You need to create a .py file and put the code below)
 ```

 import os